cityjson/specs/docs/extensions.rst

 -------------------

 CityJSON uses `JSON Schemas <http://json-schema.org/>`_ to document and validate the data model, schemas should be seen as basically validating the syntax of a JSON document.
-JSON schemas are less flexible than XML Schemas: inheritance and namespaces are for instance not supported.

-CityJSON nevertheless allows its data model to be extended with what we call *Extensions*.
-A CityJSON Extension is a JSON file that allows to document how the core data model of CityJSON may be extended, and to validate CityJSON files.
+A CityJSON *Extension* is a JSON file that allows to document how the core data model of CityJSON may be extended, and to validate CityJSON files.

 The following 3 cases are possible:

   1. Adding new complex attributes to existing City Objects
-  2. Creating a new City Object, or "extending" one, and define complex geometries
+  2. Creating a new City Object, or "extending" one, and defining complex geometries
   3. Adding new properties at the root of a document

 .. important::

-  While Extensions are less flexible than CityGML ADEs (ie they have a narrower scope and less customisation is possible), it should be noted that the flexibility of ADEs come at a price: the software processing a extended CityGML file will be necessarily know what struture to expect.
-There is ongoing work to use the ADE schemas, but this is not supported by most software.
-Viewers might not be affected by ADEs because the geometries are usually not changed by an ADE, but software parsing the XML might not work directly (and thus specific code would need to be written).
-CityJSON Extensions are designed such that they can be read and processed by standard CityJSON software, often no changes in the code is required.
-This is achieved by enforcing a set of simple rules, as defined below, when adding new complex attributes and City Objects; if these are followed then a CityJSON files containing Extensions will be seen as 'standard' CityJSON files.
+  While Extensions are less flexible than CityGML ADEs (inheritance and namespaces are for instance not supported, and less customisation is possible), it should be noted that the flexibility of ADEs comes at a price: the software processing an extended CityGML file will not necessarily know what structure to expect.
+There is ongoing work to use the ADE schemas to automatically do this, but this currently is not supported by most software.
+Viewers might not be affected by ADEs because the geometries are usually not changed by an ADE.
+However, software parsing the XML to extract attributes and features might not work directly (and thus specific code would need to be written).

+  CityJSON Extensions are designed such that they can be read and processed by standard CityJSON software, often no changes in the parsing code is required.
+This is achieved by enforcing a set of simple rules---as defined below---when adding new City Objects.
+If these are followed, then a CityJSON file containing Extensions will be seen as a 'standard' CityJSON file.

 The Extension file